Textile industry in Greenville, South Carolina: Camperdown Mill

 The Camperdown Mill was an addition to the Vardry Mill (then known as the Camperdown Mill No. 1), which was founded two years earlier.
 Vardry Mill's success led to the founding of the Camperdown Mill (also called McBee Mill at the time) in 1876, which later became known as the main mill of the two.
 After several changes in ownership, in 1880, the Camperdown Mill became the second most profitable textile mill in South Carolina.
 Misfortune followed, including three depressions, the mill's closure twice, and a lack of Japanese gingham imports.
 The mill was demolished in 1959.

 Vardry Mill

-The Vardry Mill building was formerly a trade post and grain mill from 1768 until O. H. Sampson and George Hall leased it in 1874 from Vardry McBee (not to be confused with Vardry McBee, the 16th-century Greenvillian philanthropist).
+The Vardry Mill building was formerly a trade post and grain mill from 1768 until O. H. Sampson and George Hall leased it in 1874 from Vardry McBee.
 It was the first mill in Greenville, and its popularity led to the founding of the Camperdown Mill No. 2 and the mill's own name being changed to Camperdown Mill No. 1.
 Most of its 4,000 spindles were used for making cotton yarn and thread.
 In the financial panic of 1893, the mill was closed and reverted back to McBee's heirs.
 In 1906, Luther Vardry bought both Camperdown Mills and renamed Camperdown Mill No. 1 back to Vardry Mill.
 It was closed in 1919 and used for storage.
 Furman University purchased the mill in the late 1930s and it burned in 1943.